-&lt;sup>3133 [Comment to Article 6.3: As is the case in most medical contexts, use of anonymized Samples for quality assurance, quality improvement, or to establish reference populations is not considered research.]
+50 [Comment to Article 6.3: As is the case in most medical contexts, use of anonymized Samples for quality assurance, quality improvement, or to establish reference populations is not considered research.]

-&lt;sup>3234 [Comment to Article 6.4: The objective of this Article is to extend the principle of "Intelligent Testing" to the Sample analysis menu so as to most effectively and efficiently detect doping.
+51 [Comment to Article 6.4: The objective of this Article is to extend the principle of "Intelligent Testing" to the Sample analysis menu so as to most effectively and efficiently detect doping.
 It is recognized that the resources available to fight doping are limited and that increasing the Sample analysis menu may, in some sports and countries, reduce the number of Samples which can be analyzed.]

-- 6.4.1 Anti-Doping Organizations may request that laboratories analyze their Samples using more extensive menus than those described in the Technical Documentfor Sport Specific Analysis or the standard Sample analysis menu. - 6.4.2 Anti-Doping Organizations may request that laboratories analyze their Samples using less extensive menus than these than the minimal levels of analysis described in the Technical Document for Sport Specific Analysis only if they have satisfied WADA that, because of the particular circumstances of their country or sport, as set out in their test distribution plan, less extensive analysis would be appropriate.
-Obtained permission from WADA to do so as provided in the Technical Document for Sport Specific Analysis. - 6.4.3 As provided in the International Standard for Laboratories, laboratories at their own initiative and expense may analyze Samples for Prohibited Substances or Prohibited Methods not included on the standard Sample analysis menu-described in the Technical Document or specified by the Testing authority for Sport Specific Analysis or as requested by the Anti-Doping Organization that initiated and directed Sample collection.
-Results from any such analysis shall be reported to that Anti-Doping Organization and have the same validity and ConsequenceConsequences as any other analytical result. - 6.5 Further Analysis of Samples Sample Prior to or During Results Management or Hearing Process
+- 6.4.2 Anti-Doping Organizations may request that laboratories analyze their Samples using less extensive menus than those the minimal levels of analysis described in the Technical Document for Sport Specific Analysis only if they have satisfied obtained permission from WADA that, because of the particular circumstances of their country or sport, to do so as set outprovided in their test distribution plan, less extensive analysis would be appropriate. the Technical Document for Sport Specific Analysis. - 6.4.3 As provided in the International Standard for Laboratories, laboratories at their own initiative and expense may analyze Samples for Prohibited Substances or Prohibited Methods not included on the standard Sample analysis menu-described in, the Technical Document for Sport Specific Analysis or specifiedas requested by the Testing authority.Anti-Doping Organization that initiated and directed Sample collection.
+Results from any such analysis shall be reported to that Anti-Doping Organization and have the same validity and ConsequenceConsequences as any other analytical result. - 6.5-Further Analysis of Samples - 6.5 Anya Sample may be subject Prior to further or During Results Management or Hearing Process

-Any Sample may be subject to further analysis by the Anti-Doping Organization responsible for results management at any time before both the A and B Sample analytical results (or A Sample result where B Sample analysis has been waived or will not be performed) have been communicated by the There shall be no limitation on the authority of a Laboratory to conduct repeat or additional analysis on a Sample prior to the time an Anti-Doping Organization to thenotifies an Athlete asthat the asserted Sample is the basis for an asserted Article 2.1 anti-doping rule violation.
-If after such notification the Athlete or approval from a hearing body.
+There shall be no limitation on the authority of a laboratory to conduct repeat or additional analysis by on a Sample prior to the time an Anti-Doping Organization responsible for results management at any time before both the A and B Sample analytical results (or A notifies an Athlete that the Sample result where B Sample analysis has been waived or will not be performed) have been communicated by the Anti-Doping Organization to is the Athlete as the asserted basis for an asserted Article 2.1 anti-doping rule violation.
+If after such notification the Anti-Doping Organization wishes to conduct additional analysis on that Sample, it may do so with the consent of the Athlete or approval from a hearing body.